张景昱

 *Equal Contribution

-I am a course assistant for EN.601.465/665: Natural Language Processing, taught by Jason Eisner, in Fall 2022 and Fall 2021.
+I was a course assistant for EN.601.465/665: Natural Language Processing, taught by Jason Eisner, in Fall 2022 and Fall 2021.

 I was a section leader for Code in Place 2021, hosted by Stanford University.